US Citizen Busted With $384K+ In Fentanyl At Texas-Mexico Border

 LAREDO, Texas (CBSDFW.COM) — A 42-year-old U.S. citizen was busted with $384,600 worth of fentanyl at the Texas-Mexico border.

-U.S. Customs and Border Protection officers seized the narcotics on June 23 at the Juarez-Lincoln Bridge.READ MORE: $1.2M+ In Marijuana, Meth And Heroin Seized From Smugglers Near Rio Grande
+U.S. Customs and Border Protection officers seized the narcotics on June 23 at the Juarez-Lincoln Bridge.READ MORE: 2 Killed, 2 Injured In Natural Gas Explosion In Collin County

 “CBP has seen an increase in smuggling attempts concerning illicit fentanyl manufactured in Mexico,” said Port Director Albert Flores, Laredo Port of Entry.
 “Officers remain at the forefront of border security operations to protect the public from lethal narcotics, such as these, from reaching our communities.”

 A CBP officer processing commercial buses arriving from Mexico, referred the man’s 2015 Volvo bus for a secondary examination.
-Following a canine and non-intrusive imaging system examination, officers discovered a total of six packages containing 28.26 pounds of fentanyl concealed within the bus.READ MORE: History Finally At Hand, Biles Headlines US Gymnastics Team
+Following a canine and non-intrusive imaging system examination, officers discovered a total of six packages containing 28.26 pounds of fentanyl concealed within the bus.READ MORE: Shortages And Higher Prices Make Car Shopping More Frustrating Than Ever

 The passenger was then arrested.